keeday/LanistaBrowser/README.md

 **Will the browser be available for other platforms?**

 Yes, an Android version is planned.
-The framework (Avalonia) allows builds for Mac, iOS, and Linux.
+The framework (Avalonia) allow builds for Mac, iOS, and Linux.
 However, building, testing, and releasing for these platforms is currently not something I am capable of, as I do not use any of these platforms.
 I am happy to try to build for these platforms, but I will need assistance in testing before I publish.
 Please contact me if you're interested in helping.

 **Do you have a roadmap?**

-The closest thing to a roadmap is my [Trello Board](https://trello.com/platforms).
+The closest thing to a roadmap is my [Trello Board](https://trello.com/b/UTABzwpt/lanistabrowser).

 **I have an idea/found a bug!**